bytebone/how2host/src/readme.md

 ### What's this about?

 If you're considering setting up your own VPS or are currently in the process of doing so, with the goal of gaining independence from large, centralized corporations, **this comprehensive collection of guides is here to assist you**.
 These guides will walk you through every step, starting from the initial setup and leading all the way to configuring apps.
+This way, you won't have to read through countless different documentations and still figure out half of the work yourself!

 ### Where do I start?